Elders/Localizations/README.md

 # Simple Localization abstractions
 ### Supports
-- get by localization key and locale
+- get by localization key and locale - `client.Get("some-key", "some-locale-like-en");`

 ## PhraseApp C# implementation (read only)
 ### Using